 Therefore, Weld allows to use bean-discovey-mode=all (explicit bean archive) and veto types without a bean defining annotation whose AnnotatedType#getJavaClass().getName() matches a regular expression.
 In other words, a type is vetoed if its name matches a regular expression and at the same time is not annotated with a bean defining annotation.
 The functionality is implemented as a built-in portable extension processing all types from all bean archives.
-Table 14.
-Supported configuration properties

-Configuration key Default value Description org.jboss.weld.bootstrap.vetoT ypesWithoutBeanDefiningAnnotat ion A regular expression.
+Configuration key Default value Description org.jboss.weld.bootstrap.vetoTypesWithoutBeanDefiningAnnotation A regular expression.
 If a non- empty string, then all annotated types whose AnnotatedType#getJavaClass().g etName() matches this pattern are vetoed if not annotated with a bean defining annotation.

-20.1.14.
+20.1.13.
 Memory consumption optimization - removing unused beans